 Cleary, et al. v.
-Philip Morris, Inc., et al., Case No. 09-CV-1956, U.S. District Court for Northern District of Illinois (case was originally filed 06/03/98 in Circuit Court of Cook County, Illinois).
+Philip Morris, Inc., et al., Case No. 09-CV-1956, USDC Northern District of Illinois (case was originally filed 06/03/98 in Circuit Court of Cook County, Illinois).
 The action was brought on behalf of persons who have allegedly been injured by (1) the defendants' purported conspiracy pursuant to which defendants allegedly concealed material facts regarding the addictive nature of nicotine; (2) the defendants' alleged acts of targeting their advertising and marketing to minors; and (3) the defendants' claimed breach of the public's right to defendants' compliance with laws prohibiting the distribution of cigarettes to minors.
 The plaintiffs request that the defendants be required to disgorge all profits unjustly received through their sale of cigarettes to plaintiffs.
-In March 2006 the court dismissed count V (public nuisance) and count VI (unjust enrichment).
 In July 2006, the plaintiffs filed a motion for class certification and a class certification hearing was conducted in September 2007.
 The parties are awaiting a decision.
 Merits discovery was stayed pending a ruling by the court on class certification; class certification discovery is ongoing.
 In March 2009, plaintiffs filed a Third Amended Complaint replacing one named class representative with a new plaintiff and adding new allegations regarding defendants' sale of "light" cigarettes.
 In March 2009, defendants filed a notice of removal to the United States District Court for the Northern District of Illinois.
 In April 2009, plaintiffs filed a motion to remand the case back to the Circuit Court of Cook County.
-On April 17, 2009, plaintiffs in 11 "lights" class actions, including Cleary, moved to consolidate these 11 actions for pretrial proceedings in the United States District Court for the Eastern District of New York or, alternatively, the Southern District of Florida, in a Multidistrict Litigation entitled In Re: Light Cigarettes Product Liability Litigation.
+In April 2009, plaintiffs in 11 "lights" class actions, including Cleary, moved to consolidate these 11 actions in a Multidistrict Litigation entitled In Re: Light Cigarettes Product Liability Litigation.
+The motion, as to the consolidation of the Cleary case, was denied by the court in September 2009.

 In Re: Tobacco Litigation (Personal Injury Cases), Case No. 00-C-5000, Circuit Court, West Virginia, Ohio County (case filed 01/18/00).
 Although not technically a class action, the court consolidated approximately 750 individual smoker actions that were pending prior to 2001 for trial on some common related issues.
 Liggett was severed from trial of the consolidated action.
-A conference was held in February 2009 which put into place a new case management order and scheduled a trial date for February 1, 2010.
-For more information on this case, see Note 8.
-Contingencies.
+A conference was held in February 2009 which put into place a new case management order and scheduled trial for February 1, 2010.
+For more information on this case, see "Note 8.
+Contingencies."

 Parsons, et al. v.
-A C & S Inc., et al., Case No. 98-C-388, Circuit Court, State of West Virginia, Kanawha County (case filed 04/09/98).
+A C & S Inc., et al., Case No. 98-C-388, Circuit Court, West Virginia, Kanawha County (case filed 04/09/98).
 This personal injury class action is brought on behalf of plaintiff's decedent and all West Virginia residents who allegedly have personal injury claims arising from their exposure to cigarette smoke and asbestos fibers.
 The case is stayed as a result of the December 2000 bankruptcy petitions filed by three defendants in the United States Bankruptcy Court for the District of Delaware.